 Creating Your Family-Friendly Backyard Oasis This Summer

-Finding Ways to Make the Most of this Summer At Home
+Finding Ways to Make the Most of the Summer Even If You’re Staying at Home

-Many families are likely going to be staying closer to home this summer, but that’s okay!
-These fun kid friendly ideas will help you jazz up the backyard in no time all within a budget of your choice before the long awaited Canadian summer arrives.
+Many families travel during the summer months, but many are just as likely to stay close to home!
+These fun kid-friendly ideas will help you jazz up the backyard in no time all within a budget of your choice before the long-awaited Canadian summer arrives.

 Design and build what works best for your space and the kids and ensure that you don’t miss a day of the sun this summer.
-From taking in fresh air, to giving the kids a nice break from being stuck in the house for the last few months to sharing your grilling masterpieces and more, hopefully these will inspire you to create tons of summer fun right in your own home and keep the kids busy!
+From taking in the fresh air to giving the kids space to run around, to sharing your grilling masterpieces and more, hopefully, these will inspire you to create tons of summer fun right in your own home and keep the kids busy!

 Now that you have your plans mapped out, it’s time to get creative!